Wilderness Electives for Medical Students

 University of Michigan – Wilderness Medicine Elective

-Description: The Wilderness Medicine elective at University of Michigan includes approximately 37 hours of lectures are given by UMHS faculty and residents to the senior medical students, as well as guest lecturers from other departments within UMHS and other institutions.
+The Wilderness Medicine elective at University of Michigan includes approximately 40 hours of lectures are given by a Michigan Medicine Faculty and residents to the senior medical students, as well as guest lecturers from other departments within Michigan Medicine and other institutions.
 The course will include small group discussions of wilderness scenarios, formal lectures of specific topics and principles in Wilderness Medicine, and hands-on instruction in the field regarding pre-hospital patient care, evacuation, and survival.
 The course will include a multi-day camping field practicum at Isle Royale National Park in Lake Superior that will involve patient assessment, treatment, evacuation, and field skills.
-There is a $350 course fee.
+There is a $600 course fee.

 University of New Mexico - Wilderness Medicine Elective

-Description: The South Carolina Wilderness Medicine Course is now in its 14th year and continues to grow and improve.
-Open to fourth year students and residents of any specialty, the course involves several components including classroom instruction, outdoor laboratory sessions and a 4-5 day wilderness excursion involving rescue scenarios, canoeing, hiking, and camping.
-Fundamentals of search and rescue, survival training and wilderness emergencies will be practiced and reviewed.
-Plenty of leisure time is set aside for day hikes, rafting, canoeing, fishing, or just reflecting on the days adventures.
+The South Carolina Wilderness Medicine Course is now in its 21st year and continues to grow and improve.
+Open to fourth year medical students and residents of any specialty, the course involves several components including classroom instruction, outdoor laboratory sessions, a trip to the U.S. National Whitewater Center, a 4-5 day wilderness excursion involving rescue scenarios, camping, plus a 3 day backpacking trip on the Appalachian Trail.
+Fundamentals of search and rescue, survival training, and wilderness emergencies will be practiced and reviewed.
+Plenty of time is available during the course for extracurricular activities.
 By the end of the course the participants should have an understanding of the epidemiology, physiology and clinical practice of Wilderness, Environmental, and Travel Medicine.

 University of Utah - Wilderness Medicine Elective